F.a.q.

 Visitors?

-Yes.
-Any visitors need to be approved by the Residency Directors before their arrival.
+Generally, yes.
+However, any visitors need to be approved by the Residency Directors before their arrival.
 Visitors can stay with a resident for up to three consecutive days, after which the resident will be charged a $100 impact fee.

 Composting?